 This case wasn't that case.

-It would have done it in another opinion, a year from now or two years from now, it just moved a little bit too quickly.
+It would have done it in another opinion, a year from now or two years from now.

-I think people who are on the line on the fence, who have daughters and nieces and granddaughters who might want to have abortions in states where they would otherwise vote Republican might vote Democrat if they think that the Democrats will give their grandchildren the right to have an abortion in the first seven weeks or eight weeks.
+I think people who are on the line on the fence, who have daughters and nieces and granddaughters, who might want to have abortions in states where they would otherwise vote Republican, might vote Democrat if they think that the Democrats will give their grandchildren the right to have an abortion in the first seven weeks or eight weeks.

 So I don't know.

-It's unpredictable, but it conceivably could uh I I think the high cost of gasoline and inflation is gonna also play a big impact.
+I think the high cost of gasoline and inflation is going to also play a big impact.

 That's my guess.